noloerino/ripples/README.md

 ## Configuring
 You'll find a configuration file under `www/params.json`.
 Here's an explanation of what each field does:
+- `hue`: A base hue to use for random colors.
+See `randomcolor`'s [documentation](https://www.npmjs.com/package/randomcolor) for details.
 - `freqMin` and `freqMax`: The "frequency" of a ripple is how many frames it takes for a new circle to appear.
 Each ripple will have a random frequency between `freqMin` and `freqMax`.
 - `magMin` and `magMax`: The "magnitude" of a ripple is how large its circle becomes.
 Each ripple has a random magnitude between `magMin` and `magMax`.
 - `backgroundColor`: A color string representing the color of the background of the canvas.